sitelint/accessible-gallery/README.md

 2. While loading the image the message is being displayed to give a feedback when loading image takes more than 1 second.
 The message appears with 1 second delay to avoid "blinking" when the image is loaded faster than 1 second.
 3. The gallery should be fully responsive and adapt to all viewport sizes.
 4. Gallery supports [base64 encoded images](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs).
 Example: `src="data:image/png;base64,..."`.
+5. The left/right swipe gesture is supported.
+Very useful on mobile devices.

 ### Technical